 Accountants are more than keepers of financial data and preparers of financial statements.
 Accountants play key roles in industry, public accounting, government, education and the not-for-profit sector.
 Many accountants hold roles as CEOs, Presidents, CFOs, Business Valuators, Consultants, Tax Specialists and many more.
 Don’t confuse accounting opportunities with bookkeeping.
 It is so much more.
 This is an exciting and growing industry with a clear career path to place you in a well-paying, well respected, career.

-With a Bachelor of Business Administration majoring in accounting you can continue on to pursue a Chartered Professional Accountant (CPA) designation.
+With a Bachelor of Business Administration majoring in accounting you can continue on to pursue a Chartered Professional Accountant (CPA) designation by completing all CPA entry prerequisite courses as part of your degree.
 CPAs are in high demand due to their extensive training and expertise that contribute to improved efficiency and growth in the businesses and organizations they serve (CPA NS).

 At MSVU you have the opportunity to earn a Bachelor of Business Administration (BBA), with a major, concentration, or minor in accounting, or you can complete a Certificate in Accounting.

 BBA with a Major in Accounting